 As Ozzie was young, we suspected some kind of congenital problem and agreed with the referring vet’s suspicion that Ozzie may have a liver shunt — a condition in which blood from the intestines bypasses the liver and is thus not properly processed before entering the general blood circulation.
-That initial surmise did not pan out, however, as Ozzie’s physical exam showed absolutely no abnormalities, stunting of growth or anything else that may go along with his having a shunt and, in addition, his blood work was unremarkable.
+That initial surmise did not pan out, however, as Ozzie’s physical exam showed absolutely no abnormalities, stunting of growth, or anything else that may go along with having a shunt.
+In addition, his blood work was unremarkable.

 Ozzie’s owner, however, remained curious about whether a shunt could be properly ruled out by such observations and testing, and we informed him that the definitive test was a nuclear scan, which he agreed to have performed.
 The nuclear scan was also negative so Ozzie conclusively did not have a shunt.
 “So, what’s going on?” we all pondered.

 The next possible diagnosis to consider was that it could be a form of obsessive-compulsive disorder (OCD).
 Numerous textbooks and scientific articles describe fly snapping as a compulsive disorder and stargazing, searching and repetitive licking have also been roped into this diagnosis.
 Personally, however, I was inclined toward a different diagnosis — one of partial seizures in which anomalous activity in certain brain regions causes any number of bizarre outward expressions, depending on the precise locus in which mini electrical brainstorms are occurring.